Skip to main content

 • expose.nodePort.ports.externalPort.nodePort - sets the node port the service listens on.
 Default value is 30002

-Example values-override.yaml snippet showing expose values with loadBalancer configuration with automatic IP assignment:
+Example cluster-wizard-values-override.yaml snippet showing expose values with loadBalancer configuration with automatic IP assignment:

 expose: